 Over the last 18 years, the proven Open Table model has been implemented by churches, non-profits, government agencies, and businesses in 29 states.
 Based on our clients’ need for more organic social support, as well as community members’ interest in more personal ways to serve, Mountain Home is excited to be the first Open Table site in Montana.
-We are pleased to share that our first two tables of volunteers completed the extensive Open Table training and began connecting with their families this March — providing critical support online through the lock-down period and beyond.
-We are starting online training for another table of volunteer this July and hope to launch 1-2 additional tables by the end of the year.
+We are pleased to share that our first three tables of volunteers completed the extensive Open Table training and began connecting with their families.
+We are currently doing one on one informational meetings to recruit for another table of volunteers which will begin training this October.

 Who can help?

-We currently have several Open Table volunteer positions open for another round of training starting this July.
-We would also love to connect with individuals interested in perhaps being part of future rounds of training later this summer or fall.
+We currently have several Open Table volunteer positions open for another round of training starting this October.
+We would also love to connect with individuals interested in perhaps being part of future rounds of training in the year ahead.

 Volunteers do not have to be experts but do need to be able to make the significant time commitment, be interested in building relationships, be willing to follow the mom’s lead, and take part in extensive 7-week training around offering trauma-informed support.

-If you personally are interested in learning more about this powerful model, the first step is to contact Brittany Hancock, Mountain Home’s Community Center Manager at email@example.com or 406-360-3929 to set up a one-on-one conversation.
+If you personally are interested in learning more about this powerful model, the first step is to contact Erin Scoles, at firstname.lastname@example.org or 406-546-7358 to set up a one-on-one conversation.